Skip to content

 Why 1024 is on borrowed time

-1024 bits isn't "broken" in the sense that anyone could forge your signatures tomorrow morning.
+1024 bits isn't "broken" in the sense that anyone could forge signatures tomorrow morning.
 But its security margin has eroded with available computing power, to the point that it's now considered insufficient for a secret meant to last.
 Keeping it means accepting a key whose robustness only decreases.
 Many domains still run on 1024 by legacy — a key set years ago and never renewed.
 That's precisely the kind of debt a well-run key rotation resolves.

 The 2048 trap: the DNS 255-character limit